Yakshagana: Evolution

 In the 19th century, Yakshagana began to move away from the strict traditional forms.
 Practitioners of the day produced a number of new compositions.
 Also, a large number of troupes arose across coastal Karnataka.

 The early 20th century saw the birth of 'tent' troupes, giving performances to audiences made up of common people who were admitted by ticket.
 These troupes were responsible for the commercialisation of Yakshagana.
 The genre saw major changes in form and organisation.
 Electrical lights replaced the gas lights; seating arrangements improved; the inclusion of folk epics, Sanskrit dramas, and fictional stories formed the modern thematic base of the discipline.
 Popular entertainment became the criterion, replacing the historic classical presentations.
-Tulu, the language of the southern part of the Dakshina Kannada and Udupi district's was introduced; increasing popularity with the common people.

 At this time, writer Kota Shivaram Karanth, experimented with the dance form by introducing Western musical instrumentation.
 He reduced the time of a Yakshagana performances from 12 hours to under three hours, incorporated movie plot lines, and added Shakespearean themes.
 Today, female artists perform in Yakshagana shows.